KnudsenMorten/ClientInspectorV2/README.md

 Drop me an email on mok@mortenknudsen.net with your code, then I will include it - for the benefit of the whole community.

 I have a similar solution for Servers; **ServerInspector**.
 Unfortunately, it is not public.

+It is important for me to state that I'm NOT trying to build a separate management tool, which will compete with Microsoft security and management stack.
+This is just an **great example** of how you can built **cool solutions** - with the power of the **Microsoft Azure stack** including **Azure Loganalytics, Azure Data Collection Rules, Azure Data Collection Endpoints, Azure Workbooks, Azure Dashboards**.
+Nothing beats Microsoft Azure and M365 management and security stack.
+They are rock star solutions.

 Happy hunting :-)